How a lethal mass shooting derailed a day of Super Bowl celebrations in Kansas City

 The shooter

 In an update on Wednesday afternoon Kansas City Police Chief Stacey Graves said three people have been detained.
-Officials also recovered weapons, Ms Graves said.
+Officials also recovered weapons, she said.

+“To clarify, we never indicated the third person was an adult.
+They are also a juvenile.”

+Chief Graves also clarified on Thursday that the attack stemmed from a dispute between people in the crowd.

-“I want to stress that preliminary investigative findings have shown there was no nexus to terrorism or homegrown violent extremism,” Ms Graves said Thursday.
+“I want to stress that preliminary investigative findings have shown there was no nexus to terrorism or homegrown violent extremism,” she said.
 “This appeared to be a dispute between several people that ended in gunfire.”

 Elsewhere, footage emerged online that appeared to show one of the shooters being tackled by fans outside the station.